vdarkobar/scripts/misc/matrix-how-to.md

 ## Prerequisites

-- Proxmox VE host
+- Proxmox VE 8.x host
 - NPM LXC with cloudflared already configured
-- Two DNS records in Cloudflare (see DNS Setup below)
 - A domain managed through Cloudflare
+- Podman is installed from Debian 13 repos by the script (no manual install needed)

 ## Step 1 — Run the Script